AlessioGrespi/LLM-Python-Boilerplate/SYSTEM_DOCUMENTATION.md

 ## Overview

-The Ultimate AI Personal Assistant is a sophisticated system that provides:
+The LLM Python Boilerplate is a sophisticated system that provides:
 - **Unified Model Interface**: Seamlessly switch between AWS Bedrock and Azure OpenAI models
 - **Modular Tool System**: Extensible tools for web search, news, Wikipedia, and more
 - **Chained Tool Execution**: Combine multiple tools for complex workflows